 Tribute to Cecil, donates to WildCRU

 The Lion King illustrator, Aaron Blaise, having been moved by the death of Cecil the Lion, created a tribute animation inspired by the Lion King.
 He donates the proceeds of the print to WildCRU, an organization that deals with wildlife conservation.
-You can read more about his print, as well as a time-lapse video of how it was created on his blog.

 This print went viral and has been featured on all sorts of international media, for example, the Daily Mail.